casbah-ma/casbah-website/data/blogs/PortfolioTreasureHunt.md

 ---
 title: 'Treasure Hunt Chamal'
-description: "The Treasure Hunt Chamal project embarked on a dual mission.
-It aimed to redefine tourism promotion in the region while pioneering augmented reality to create an immersive adventure showcasing the cultural richness of the destination"
+description: 'The Treasure Hunt Chamal project embarked on a dual mission.
+It aimed to redefine tourism promotion in the region while pioneering augmented reality to create an immersive adventure showcasing the cultural richness of the destination'
 imgSrc: 'https://res.cloudinary.com/casbah/image/upload/v1700611021/PORTFOLIO/kuximdcej6drjpepkf7f.jpg'
 tags:
   - 'Web Development'